djradon/public-notes/prdct.rdf.md

 - see [[ar.a-temporal-rdf-model-for-multi-grained-time-information-modeling]]
 - https://blog.iandavis.com/2009/08/representing-time-in-rdf-part-1/
 - [Temporal RDF](http://www.dcc.uchile.cl/~cgutierr/papers/temporalRDF.pdf) introduces a fourth time component to the triple.
 "I chose not to cover this approach in a lot of detail because it extends the RDF model in a way that no current triple store implements"

+### Ordering

+There are no arrays in RDF, and don't use the order in which serialized triples appear.

+RDF Containers:

+- Come in three forms: rdf:Seq (ordered), rdf:Bag (unordered), rdf:Alt (alternatives with default)
+- You can add new items by simply adding RDF triples
+- Inserting items is hard: requires rewriting many statements
+- Must be stored in a single graph / machine / server (centralized)
+- Have a formally unknown ending (open world assumption)

+RDF Collections:

+- An ordered chain of rdf:List resources
+- You have to edit / remove statements before you can add new items
+- Inserting items is easy: requires changing just a few statements
+- Can span many graphs / machines / servers (decentralized)
+- Have a known ending (the rdf:nil)

+Pagination:

+- Use ActivityStreams collections

+Converting to arrays:

+- Use a library, such as @rdfdev/collections

 ## Abstract Model